- Intensive Support Team

 If there are questions about the appropriateness of the referral, please feel free to contact your Building Bridges point of contact or complete an IST Request for Support to consult about the student.

-The Intensive Support Team assists school teams in identifying appropriate referrals to MMSD Intensive Intervention Programs.
+The Intensive Support Team assists school teams in identifying appropriate referrals to MMSD Intensive Intervention Programming.
 If there are questions about the appropriateness of the referral, please feel free to contact your Intensive Support Team or Building Bridges point of contact or complete an IST Request for Support to consult about the student.

 School Actions Prior to Considering an Alternatives / Intervention Program: